Bull Nose Large Bell pepper

 "New" Saturday Willamette Farmers Market Every Saturday - 11:00am-5:00pm May 16th to October 19th, 2013 On West Linn's Historic Willamette Main Street in conjunction with The General Store.
 Local Fresh Produce, plus Flowers, Transplants & Special Value-Added Products now available during more convenient Saturday hours.(more...)

 Fresh picked, local grown organic vegetables.
 Open Saturday 8-1:30 for retail.
 Wednesday 1-4:30 for CSA Pick Up.
 Starting CSA subscription now for 2013 We are local growers of fresh vegetables and expanded our fields to serve the needs in Ramona for quality vegetables at reasonable prices. (more...)

 We are a small sustainable farm located 30 miles outside of DC in the Montgomery County, MD Agricultural Reserve.
 Our operations include grass-fed beef, pasture-raised meats (pork, lamb, and chicken), free-range eggs, a wide variety of sustainably grown vegetables and wine! (more...)

 Ridenour Ranch and Meadow Maid Foods, LLC bring you tasty, nutritious, natural foods produced in harmony with nature.
-Meadow Maid Foods, LLC sells foods raised on Ridenour Ranch, which is located in the heart of Wyoming farm and ranch country.
-Current offerings include dry aged grassfed beef, and all-natural, chemical-free vegetables. (more...)
+Ridenour Ranch, our family-owned and operated ranch, is located in the heart of Wyoming farm and ranch country, and produces the foods sold by Meadow Maid Foods. (more...)